lauracova/senior_project/imageprocessing/README.md

-*This folder contains all work for the image classification and object detection projects*
+*This folder contains all work for the image classification and object detection project*

-Week1:

 readimages.R- learned about reading images into r, got the RGB data from them, played with changing RGB values and changing image to grayscale, experimented with gradients, learned about datatypes/classes of images